xchlowex/Archive-of-All-Knowledge/README.md

 - Interact with NPCs and doors: `E`
 - Continue dialogue: click/`space`

+Notes:
-Note: movement is paused while dialogue is active.
+- movement is paused while dialogue is active.
+- Every interactable object has a speech bubble when entering its trigger area, hinting the player that the object is interactable.
+(Including NPCs, doors, special objects)

 ## Core Gameplay Systems